ananurbaiti/ananurbaiti/README.md

 ## Hi there 👋 I'm Ana Nurbaiti

-✨ Junior QA Engineer with hands-on experience in **manual & automation testing**, passionate about clean code, detailed testing, and scalable test frameworks.
+✨ QA Engineer with hands-on experience in **manual & automation testing**, passionate about clean code, detailed testing, and scalable test frameworks.

 - 🌱 I’m currently learning and building real-world QA projects using Java, Selenium, and REST-assured
 - 💬 Ask me about test case design, REST API testing, or anything related to Cucumber & Gherkin